apache/servicecomb-docs/java-chassis-reference/en_US/general-development/reactive.md

 * Consumer:

-  * Whether the consumer uses reactive and producer how to achieve, there is no connection
+  * Whether the consumer uses reactive and producer how to implement, there is no connection

   * Currently only supports transparent RPC mode, using JDK native CompletableFuture to carry this function